MariusJanseVanVuuren/BitCommunity/README.md

 - Install Laravel
 - Installl valet  or place the folder into your Xammp htt docs
 - Install mysql
+- Run composer install or php composer.phar install
+- Run php artisan key:generate
-- run php artisan migrate
+- Run php artisan migrate
+- Run php artisan serve
 - You can see the basic layout for the app here:

 https://bitcubecommunity.herokuapp.com